 · Using all your senses to choose to eat food that is satisfying to you and nourishing your body at the same time

-· Acknowledging responses to food without judgement (likes, dislikes, neutral)
+· Acknowledging responses to food without judgment (likes, dislikes, neutral)

 · Becoming aware of physical hunger and satiety indicators to guide your decisions to begin and end eating